 What Are Vaccinations?

 Vaccinations, or immunizations, are treatments that build up your body's defenses against certain infections.
-For example, many people get flu shots each fall.
 It can take a few weeks for your immune system to respond after a vaccination.
+Vaccines are usually very safe.

 Most vaccines are used to prevent infections.
 However, others help your body fight an infection that you already have.
 These are called "therapeutic vaccines."
 See Fact Sheet 480 for more information on therapeutic vaccines and HIV.